List of PSA engines: XM

 The XM engines were used in the Peugeot 504 and Peugeot 505, as well as the Peugeot J7 and Peugeot J5 vans.
-The XM7 was also fitted to South African-assembled Peugeot 404.
+The XM7 was also fitted to South African-assembled Peugeot 404 and in Iran it's installed on paykan with 4-speed manual peugeot BA7 gearbox.

 XN

 The XN was a family of inline-four petrol engines closely related to the smaller XM-series, used mainly in the Peugeot 504 and 505 family cars but in certain other vehicles as well.
 These engines have an OHV design valvetrain, with two valves per cylinder.
 Bore and stroke are 88 mm and 81 mm, respectively.: